Cubemil/WildWatchAIYoloV8/README.md

 After training the model, we used confusion matrices to visualize the performance of different versions of the model.

 1. **Generated Predictions**: Ran the model on the test set to generate predictions.
-2. **Computed Metrics**: Calculated evaluation metrics such as precision, recall, and F1-score. (sklearn)
+2. **Computed Metrics**: Calculated evaluation metrics such as precision, recall, and F1-score (using scikit-learn).
-3. **Visualized Confusion Matrix**: Created confusion matrices to visualize the performance of the model. (normalised and by actual TP/FP/TN/FN-counts)
+3. **Visualized Confusion Matrix**: Created confusion matrices to visualize the performance of the model (normalized and by actual TP/FP/TN/FN counts).

 ```python
 from sklearn.metrics import confusion_matrix, ConfusionMatrixDisplay